 What would you do with more time?
 Learn how technology can save you hours each week!
 Whether you're looking to create a website, streamline grading or become Google certified- we have classes for you!

 We believe a well balanced teacher is a Happy Teacher.
 Happy Teacher classes are professional development classes with re-certification/ certificate credit and optional college graduate-level credit through Adams State University.
 All classes are online and self-paced within the class time frame.

-HAPPY TEACHER COURSES
+WHY HAPPY TEACHER PD?

 WHAT TEACHERS SAY

 "Happy Teacher is the BEST professional development I have ever taken!"

 "I love that the assignments are meaningful- there is no busy work!"

 "Happy Teacher has changed my life.
 I have lost 13 pounds, I have more energy, more time- and I'm learning to save!"